Respect Trust Forgiveness Perseverance Peace

 At Blakedown C.E.
 Primary through our Christian ethos and curriculum opportunites, we build foundations for the future and develop all rounded children who:

-We recently received an 'Outstanding' during our SIAS Inspection which looks at the whole schools ethos, attitude and support offered to the pupils at the school.
-For more information about this wonderful achievement please read the SIAS Report.
+We recently received an 'Outstanding' during our SIAMS Inspection which looks at the whole schools ethos, attitude and support offered to the pupils at the school.
+For more information about this wonderful achievement please read the SIAMS Report.

 Promoting British Values at Blakedown CE Primary School